MickJM/mq-metrics/README.md

 ibm.mq.authenticateUsingCSP: true
 ibm.mq.local: false
 ```
 Connections to the queue manager should be encrpyted where possible.
-For this, the queue manager needs to be configured with a key-store and the server-connection channel needs to be configured with a cipher.
+For this, the queue manager needs to be configured with a key-store / trust-store - which can be the same file - and the server-connection channel needs to be configured with a cipher.

 ```
 ibm.mq.useSSL: true